A numerically stable communication-avoiding s-step GMRES algorithm: Proposed solutions to resolve numerical instabilities in s -step GMRES

 \subsection{Initial step size estimator for scaled Newton polynomials}

-As we will demonstrate in numerical experiments in \cref{sec:tests_stability}, the scaled Newton polynomials can give very large adapted step sizes in many cases, which is desirable for reducing communication latency.
-However, in certain cases (such as the one in \cref{sec:test_E20R5000_ILU}), the adapted step size from scaled Newton polynomials can be limited.
+As we will demonstrate in numerical experiments in \Cref{sec:tests_stability}, the scaled Newton polynomials can give very large adapted step sizes in many cases, which is desirable for reducing communication latency.
+However, in certain cases (such as the one in \Cref{sec:test_E20R5000_ILU}), the adapted step size from scaled Newton polynomials can be limited.
 By blindly setting a very large initial step size for arbitrary matrices, one might end up with relatively small step sizes, resulting in the removal of many columns of the Krylov basis matrix at the first block iteration.
 The wasted computation in such scenarios often can offset the gain in communication savings.
-In this section, we show that, using the eigendecomposition analysis in \cref{subsec:scalednewton}, an estimator can be derived that informs the choice of initial step sizes for scaled Newton polynomials.
+In this section, we show that, using the eigendecomposition analysis in \Cref{subsec:scalednewton}, an estimator can be derived that informs the choice of initial step sizes for scaled Newton polynomials.

-From \cref{eq:Cmatrix} and \cref{eq:scalingcoeff}, the generation of Krylov basis vectors using scaled Newton polynomials can be expressed in the eigenspace of $A$ as
+From \Cref{eq:Cmatrix} and \Cref{eq:scalingcoeff}, the generation of Krylov basis vectors using scaled Newton polynomials can be expressed in the eigenspace of $A$ as

-We are interested in scaled Newton polynomials in this particular form because by using Ritz values to approximate true eigenvalues, we can compute the product term approximately before the actual adaptive $s$-step GMRES algorithm without any communication cost.
-For illustration, the evolution of Krylov vectors $V_j$ and their corresponding eigenspace coefficients $C_{i,j}$ are visualized in \cref{fig:estimator}.
+We are interested in scaled Newton polynomials in this particular form because by using Ritz values to approximate true eigenvalues, we can compute the product term ($\prod_{k=1}^{j-1}{\frac{\lambda_i-\theta_k}{|\bar{\theta}-\theta_k|}}$) approximately before the actual adaptive $s$-step GMRES algorithm.
+Hence, once Ritz values are computed, this estimator can be computed without any communication cost.
+For illustration, the evolution of Krylov vectors $V_j$ and their corresponding eigenspace coefficients $C_{i,j}$ are visualized in \Cref{fig:estimator}.
 Ideally, if the Ritz values $\theta_k$ are exactly equal to the true eigenvalues $\lambda_k$ and roundoff errors are absent, the numerators would cancel out with

-The relation \cref{eq:errorindicator} for all $1 \leq i \leq N$ can then be reduced to
+The relation \Cref{eq:errorindicator} for all $1 \leq i \leq N$ can then be reduced to

 The second case above implies that the strictly upper triangular entries of $C$ are all zero.
 Now, assuming that some eigenvalues are well-approximated with finite precision, $\lambda_i - \theta_k = O(\varepsilon)$, the second case in the above relation becomes